SimpleDataLabsInc/prophecy-docs/docs/SQL/fabrics/fabrics.md

 ## Job Scheduling

-In addition to secure, ad-hoc model runs on Snowflake and Databricks, Job scheduling is done with a low-code easy-to-use interface.
+In addition to secure, ad-hoc model runs on Snowflake and Databricks, Job scheduling is done with a visual, easy-to-use interface.

 1. Snowflake users schedule Jobs with Airflow.
 Prophecy's [Airflow Fabric](/docs/low-code-jobs/airflow/setup/setup.md) facilitates a [Connection](/docs/low-code-jobs/airflow/setup/mwaa.md#setting-up-snowflake-connection) to the Snowflake Fabric.